Thank you all of you who've got in touch with useful resources to share with each other.

 SUPPORTS FOR WORK WITH CHILDREN AND FAMILIES

 Advice and information for children and young people struggling to understand what is happening and how to cope is available from the Ombudsman for Children’s Office at www.oco.ie.
-The parenting unit of the Department of Children and Youth Affairs has compiled a comprehensive directory of online resources, which can be found here.

 In addition, the Children and Young People Services Committees have great tips and links for children's wellbeing while we work together to stay safe and well.